kubernetes-sigs/kueue/docs/concepts/cluster_queue.md

 - When assigning flavors, Kueue goes through the list of flavors in `.spec.requestableResources[*].flavors`.
-For each flavor, Kueue attempts to fit the workload using the guaranteed quota of the ClusterQueue or the unused quota in the cohort.
+For each flavor, Kueue attempts to fit the workload using the min quota of the ClusterQueue or the unused min quota of other ClusterQueues in the cohort, up to the max quota of the ClusterQueue.
 If the workload doesn't fit, Kueue proceeds evaluating the next flavor in the list.
 - Borrowing happens per-flavor.
 A ClusterQueue can only borrow quota of flavors it defines.